 5. Remove stock from the frig and let come to room temperature.
 Strain stock and set aside.
-Melt butter in a large pot over medium heat.
+Add 6 tbsp. of the fat from the turkey drippings in a large pot over medium heat.
 Whisk in flour and cook 1-2 minutes, stirring constantly.

 6. Gradually add strained stock, whisking until smooth.
 Bring gravy to a boil and simmer 2 minutes to thicken.
 Reduce heat to medium low and simmer 10 minutes.

 7. Finish gravy with 1 tsp. salt and 1/4 tsp. black pepper, or to taste.

 Let this cool off and then pour everything into a stock pot that will fit in the frig.

 Cover and refrigerate overnight to let flavors develop.